jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 vagrant status: Show the status of the virtual machine. vagrant destroy: Deletes a virtual machine.
 The Vagrantfile is not deleted.

+Note that Vagrant virtual machines are linked to the directory in which they were created with "vagrant up."
+If the same Vagrantfile is copied into another directory, the "vagrant up" command will create a new virtual machine.

 The Vagrant 1.2 documentation can be found at http://docs.vagrantup.com/v2/.
 ===============================================================================